sufladka/good-things-bad-things/README.md

 Story 0:
 FC: This component is useless for our use case.
 Could you please ensure components work with real-life examples?
 FS: We've tested it in our sandbox.
 It's your job to use it in real-life scenarios.
+**Moral**: FS is usually out of business.
+That's why he develops a framework in isolation, ignoring actual business requirements.

 Story 1:
 FS: Due to limited capacity, troubleshooting the framework is now your responsibility, FC.
 FC: Fuuuuu!
+**Moral**: Developing a framework is expensive.
+FS doesn't have time to maintain a framework.
+He needs to develop new features.

 Story 2:
 FC: (_Glancing at our tiny, chaotic, and poorly organized documentation, often lacking examples and sometimes even absent_) The documentation for our framework feels like fluffware.
 FS: From our perspective, it's comprehensive and valuable.
 If you find details lacking, create tickets to address them.
-FC: (Mentally comparing our documentation with mature open-source frameworks) I meant the documentation as a whole.
+FC: (_Mentally comparing our documentation with mature open-source frameworks_) I meant the documentation as a whole.
 FS: If you believe something is missed, create tickets.
 Goodbye.
+**Moral**: FS provides pure documentation for a framework and don't want to evaluate it by himself first, because he doesn't consume it.
+But it's like giving code to a team for review without reviewing it by author first, or provide feature to QA for testing without testing by author first, or provide feature to PO for acceptance without testing by QA, etc.
+Of course, in each case the issue will be addressed.
+The question is in time, cost and reputation.

-## Avoid Using XML
+## Avoid using XML

 I apologize if you've heavily invested in XML, but it's my strong belief that its time has come to an end.
 Many protocols, tools, and frameworks have moved away from this outdated format, although some still hold onto it, perhaps out of habit or nostalgia.
 However, the industry's shift toward more modern alternatives is undeniable.